michaelcmartin/monocle/doc/api.md

 ```

 Unless you're doing custom rendering you probably won't need to call this function, but if you are, this is pretty straightforward; it draws the specified frame of the specified sprite at the specified (x, y) location.
 The "hotspot" value is subtracted from x and y to get the upper-left corner of the image, so the (x, y) you give here is basically where the hotspot goes.

+It is only safe to call this function when processing a RENDER-related event.

 ## Fonts ##